 If you move to Australia with a temporary resident visa that allows you to work, you will probably earn superannuation (also known as super).

-Super is Australia's system that helps you save money for retirement.
+Super is compulsory for most employed Australians, and it helps you save money for retirement.

 Your superannuation money gets invested in your super account until you are ready to retire - but you can usually access it early if you were a temporary resident who has left Australia.